maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 > During Covid my husband was forced to shut down his business also.
 The last two years have been really hard.

 She also unfortunately broke her femur during this time and had surgery immediately after the following day.
-To this day she's still not able to walk without cane and even with it can't walk very far.
+To this day she's still not able to walk without a cane and even with it can't walk very far.

 ### NFTs gave her a renewed spirit
 Her son told her to look into doing NFT's to generate a source of income.
 Of course she didn't even know what that was, but she kept pushing forward to learn more about it.